tradlyplatform/marketplace-api/puffin-v2/docs/appfeatures.md

 Coming soon
 - Account owner(Ex:Store owner) receive a notification when buyer made a review.
-- Users receive a notifcation When a listings posted by followed accounts.
+- Users receive a notification When a listings posted by followed accounts.